 External Email Warning Examples

 I have created a couple of external email warning examples that you can use.
-Some organizations maybe want a more prominent banner than others.
+Some organizations may want a more prominent banner than others.
 These examples can be used directly or can help you with creating your own warning.

-Make sure you leave the <br/> at the end of the warning banners.
-Because this will add an enter (white line) between the warning and the actual mail content.
+Make sure you leave the <br/> at the end of the warning banners because this will add an enter (white line) between the warning and the actual mail content.

 Example 1 – Yellow warning banner